-- 15.1 The national federation concerned must approve layouts for national competitions, while the international federation must approve layouts for international competitions. - 15.2 A federation in charge of organizing an international championship that wants to hold the competition on a course or terrain that has not been approved must present the terrain and the organization details to a FITASC representative at least eight months before the date of the competition.
-The FITASC may, if it thinks fit, oblige the federation to appoint a course designer, responsible for the design and organization of layouts. - 15.3 A FITASC member federation may delegate responsibility for organizing a competition to one of its clubs but it will still be considered by FITASC as wholly responsible for the application of all the specifications previously approved.
+- 15.1 The national federation concerned must approve layouts for national competitions, while the international federation must approve layouts for international competitions. - 15.2 A federation in charge of organising an international championship that wants to hold the competition on a course or terrain that has not been approved, must present the terrain and the organisation details to a Fitasc representative at least eight months before the date of the competition.
+The Fitasc may, if it thinks fit, oblige the federation to appoint a course designer, responsible for the design & the organisation of layouts. - 15.3 A Fitasc member federation may delegate responsibility for organising a competition to one of its clubs but it will still be considered by Fitasc as wholly responsible for the application of all the specifications previously approved.